rizama/rizama/README.md

 <h1 align="center">Hi Everyone 🤩🤙</h1>

 ### About me:
-- 🔭 I'm currently working **one of the shipping companies in Indonesia**
+- 🔭 I'm currently working at **one of the shipping companies in Indonesia**
 - 🌱 I’m currently learning **Typescript, NestJS, NX Monorepo**
 - 🎯 Next Targets **Kafka, Redis**
 - 💬 Ask me about **...**